 That’s what is happening currently with Visible.
 Visible is a wireless cell phone service provider company formed by ex-Verizon executives.
 Just because they are well-known to Verizon management, it made their way easier to get funded from Verizon.

 It gives a glimpse of how AT&T Mobility executive Jennifer VanBuskirk started her own pre-paid wireless company many years ago under the telecom giant AT&T master brand.
 AT&T witnessed the long-term benefit from the pre-paid service and kept VanBuskirk as CEO of this new company which is now known as Cricket.
-Cricket witnessed some significant changes and grown tremendously over the last several years.
+Cricket witnessed some significant changes and has grown tremendously over the last several years.
 This is something Verizon wishes to duplicate with the Visible.

 Who is Visible in the Wireless Space?

 Visible is a small company started by ex-Verizon executives.
 Don’t have much information about the company yet.
 Then again, no one does.
-We believe they are an MVNO.
+We believe they are MVNO.
 This enables them to sell wireless cell phone services under a completely separate business model.
 You must be aware that Verizon already has prepaid services in place.

 It all Comes Down to Service and Pricing

 Visible is currently available for iPhone users only.
-You can pay your bill using a credit card, Venmo, PayPal.
+You can pay your bill using a credit card, Venmo, or PayPal.
 You can cancel the subscription anytime with zero penalties because the service is contract-free.
 To begin with, all you have to do is sign-up, download an app, enter the code, and they will ship a card to your mentioned address for your phone.

-You choose a plan costing $40 including all the taxes, and at the end of the month, your credit card is charged with $75.
-Owing to a busy schedule, you either prefer to ignore the overcharge or take time to talk to the respective customer support rep. Unless you have huge patience, time, and some excellent negotiation skills, you will not be able to lower your bills despite best efforts.
+You choose a plan costing $40 including all the taxes, and at the end of the month, your credit card is charged $75.
+Owing to a busy schedule, you either prefer to ignore the overcharge or take time to talk to the respective customer support rep. Unless you have huge patience, time, and excellent negotiation skills, you will not be able to lower your bills despite your best efforts.

 Many wireless providers play this trick and charge customers more than what they are supposed to pay.
-BillTrim, with the help of cutting-edge technology and in-house expert negotiators, lower your cell phone bills on your behalf.
+BillTrim, with the help of cutting-edge technology and in-house expert negotiators, lowers your cell phone bills on your behalf.
 All they need is your bills and some primary information like your Date of Birth, PIN, etc.